-Today, one in two marketing managers is making the mistake of investing in strategies without taking the time to understand how they could be working with sales to demonstrate tangible revenue growth.
+Today, one in two marketing managers is making the mistake of investing in strategies without taking the time to understand how they could be working with Sales to demonstrate tangible revenue growth.

-It goes both ways: the sales team might argue that marketing hasn’t delivered enough quality leads, but marketing will say they have — and without the data to back it up, neither team can prove or disprove this.
+It goes both ways: the sales team might argue that marketing hasn’t delivered enough quality leads, but Marketing will say they have — and without the data to back it up, neither team can prove or disprove this.
 The growth challenges this problem creates can be crippling: according to SiriusDecisions, a staggering 98% of marketing-qualified leads (MQLs) never result in closed business.

 Source: State of Inbound 2018

-'Don’t get us wrong, it’s not that the C-suite are indifferent to these challenges', says Eric Murphy, co-founder and Head of Revenue at BabelQuest.
-'The real problem lies with the diagnosis of the challenges separating two departments that have a traditional rivalry going back decades.'
+"Don’t get us wrong, it’s not that the C-suite are indifferent to these challenges," says Eric Murphy, co-founder and head of revenue at BabelQuest.
+"The real problem lies with the diagnosis of the challenges separating two departments that have a traditional rivalry going back decades."

 I want to repeat something a marketing manager once said to Eric during an exploratory meeting.
 The comment was offhand, made in jest, but it’s indicative of a problem many sales directors we speak with face when it comes to closing leads and generating revenue.

 We believe the reasons run deeper than departmental structures.
-If we look at the way communication (literally the act of sharing information) works, we can see a number of common scenarios where this rivalry takes hold.
+If we look at the way communication (literally the act of sharing information) works, we see a number of common scenarios where this rivalry takes hold.

 First, both parties believe they are more important.
-Yes, marketing probably does spend too long colouring in, but then they’re responsible for the brand and long-term reputation of the business.
+Yes, Marketing probably does spend too long colouring in, but then they’re responsible for the brand and long-term reputation of the business.
 The sales team's responsibility is closing the deals that pay everyone’s wages (including the ‘overheads’ in the marketing team).

 The problem runs deeper still.
 They use the same words to describe different things.
 Take ‘awareness’ for example.
-Is that awareness of your brand, your value proposition, your position in the market?
+Is that awareness of your brand, your value proposition, or your position in the market?
 Or is it awareness of your product or service (or if your reps have been on a course recently — your features and benefits)?

 Think of what awareness means to you as a buyer.
 What do you first become aware of when you start your buying journey?
 It’s not anything on that list.
 It’s usually one or both of your favourite subjects — you and your problems.
-This insight can help you resolve this first conflict between marketing and sales: ‘you’re probably both wrong, go and find out what the buyer thinks about it instead’.
+This insight can help you resolve this first conflict between Marketing and Sales: "You’re probably both wrong, go and find out what the buyer thinks about it instead."